-This past fall, Go Ahead Program Coordinator Marissa set out on the first departure of our new tour, The American South: New Orleans to Nashville.
+Go Ahead Program Coordinator Marissa set out on our American South: New Orleans to Nashville tour.
 She learned a lot—including that, yes, alligator does taste like chicken—but what really drew her to the tour was the region’s hopping music scene, and it did not disappoint.
 Read on to see where Marissa found great music in New Orleans, Memphis, and Nashville.

 From the Georgian-style mansions of the Garden District to the historic French Quarter and bustling Magazine Street, it’s hard to pick a favorite thing about New Orleans.
 But for Marissa, the fact that you don’t have to look very hard to find great music stood out.
 “There are people pretty much everywhere you look, playing jazz and soul out on the street,” she said.

 Of course, the sidewalk isn’t the only place in New Orleans to catch a performance.
 Jazz clubs abound in the French Quarter and on nearby Frenchman Street—where you’ll find one of our picks, The Spotted Cat.
 During her free time, Marissa decided to pop into Pat O’Brien’s, a jazz bar with a motto that suits the spirit of the Big Easy: “Have fun!”
 Along with the acts on stage, Pat O’Brien’s is famous for its Hurricanes, the fruity rum drink second only to the Sazerac when it comes to cocktails in New Orleans.